Cristy94/eleven-vr-scoreboard/README.md

 1. Open this page: **https://cristy94.github.io/eleven-vr-scoreboard/**
 2. Enter the userID (can be found by clicking on the UserID label, searching for the username and copying the ID shown in the URL)
+3. If the camera is set up in a way that the mentioned user is to be shown in the bottom half of the screen, check "Show user below"
-3. The latest match of that user is displayed and the score is refreshed every 3 seconds.
+4. The latest match of that user is displayed and the score is refreshed every 3 seconds.

 ## Usage with OBS